dustinpfister/blog_posts/_posts/threejs-quaternion-setfromunitvectors.md

 layout: post
 categories: three.js
 id: 1035
-updated: 2023-04-07 15:05:27
+updated: 2023-07-31 08:43:25
-version: 1.3
+version: 1.4
 ---

 As of late I have been working on demos that have to do with [Quaternion objects](https://threejs.org/docs/#api/en/math/Quaternion) in order to gain a better understanding of them.
 Thus far I have found that there is a core set of prototype methods that I am going to want to use to start working with these.
-Maybe the very first method that one will want to get solid with is the set from axis angle method, but I have found that the set from unit vectors method is also often fairly useful as well.
+Maybe the very first method that one will want to get solid with is the set from axis angle method, but I have found that the set from unit vectors method is also often fairly useful as well as a tool for just setting the state of one of these objects to begin with.
+I say that because often I will want to set a starting orientation to begin with, and then from the preform one or more additional rotations.
 With that said todays post will be on this set from unit vectors method of the quaternion class.

 <!-- more -->